Last updated on 2026-04-08

 Program overview

 Start your aerospace career with BCIT’s Aircraft Gas Turbine Technician program!
-This program offers hands-on training to inspect, repair, and overhaul turbine engines, making it an excellent choice for those passionate about aviation.
-The program is designed to equip students with the specialized skills needed to become highly sought-after turbine engine technicians.
-With a blend of theory and practical training, students will gain real-world experience working on turbine engines, preparing them for a rewarding career in the aerospace industry.
+This program offers hands-on training to inspect, repair, and overhaul turbine engines, making it an excellent pathway for those passionate about aviation.
+With a blend of theory and practical training, students will acquire specialized skills necessary to become highly sought-after turbine engine technicians.
+The program is designed to equip students with the knowledge and experience needed to thrive in the aerospace industry, ensuring they are well-prepared for a rewarding career.

-Program Structure
+Program structure

 Featured Experiences

-• 60% hands-on training in specialized shops and hangars.
+- 60% hands-on training in specialized shops and hangars

-• Access to a variety of turbine engines and specialized tools.
+- Access to a variety of turbine engines and specialized tools

 Career Options

-• Gas Turbine Engine Technician: Responsible for inspecting, repairing, and overhauling turbine engines in various settings.
+- Gas Turbine Engine Technician: Responsible for inspecting, repairing, and overhauling turbine engines in various settings.

-• Field Service Technician: Provides on-site support and maintenance for turbine engines, often working with airlines and service providers.
+- Field Service Technician: Provides on-site support and maintenance for turbine engines, often working with airlines and service providers.

-• Repair and Overhaul Technician: Works in shops specializing in the repair and overhaul of turbine engines, ensuring they meet industry standards.
+- Repair and Overhaul Technician: Works in shops specializing in the repair and overhaul of turbine engines, ensuring they meet industry standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.